oracle/graal/docs/getting-started/graalvm-enterprise/oci/installation-devops-build-pipeline.md

 This guide describes how to use Oracle GraalVM in the Oracle Cloud Infrastructure (OCI) DevOps service.
 [OCI DevOps](https://www.oracle.com/in/devops/devops-service/) is a continuous integration/continuous delivery (CI/CD) service that enables developers to automate the delivery and deployment of software to OCI compute platforms.

-> Note: Oracle GraalVM is available on Oracle Cloud Infrastructure (OCI) at no additional cost.
-The support is included in the Oracle Cloud subscription.
+> Note: Oracle GraalVM license and support are included in the Oracle Cloud Infrastructure subscription at no additional cost.

 OCI DevOps service provides build runners with Oracle Linux 7 as the base container image along with a number of [runtimes and tools](https://docs.oracle.com/en-us/iaas/Content/devops/using/runtime_details.htm).
-Oracle GraalVM is supported.

 Oracle GraalVM RPMs are available in the Oracle YUM repository.
 Each RPM is self-contained and will automatically pull in all its required dependencies.